 Market Manual 7: System Operations

+Part 7.8: Ontario Power System Restoration Plan

+Issue 1.1

+December 3, 2025

 Disclaimer

 The Ontario power system restoration plan (OPSRP) is the required operating procedure for the IESO and restoration participants to restore the power system and mitigate the emergency in the event of a partial or complete blackout.
 Actual IESO operations are based upon system conditions and prudent practice.
 System conditions may warrant deviation from written procedures.
 The on-shift IESO Manager, Operations will determine the need for such deviation.